Bill Cosby assaulted teen at Playboy Mansion, jury finds

 More than 50 women have come forward with abuse allegations against the man once known as "America's Dad", charges he denies.

-The trial in Santa Monica, California, represented one of the last remaining legal actions against him.

-Ms Huth filed her civil suit in 2014, but saw her case delayed for years by Cosby's criminal proceedings.
+The civil case against Cosby in Santa Monica, California, was the first to go to trial and represented one of the last remaining legal actions against him.
+Filed in 2014, it was delayed for years by Cosby's criminal proceedings.

-She alleged that he brought her and another underage friend to the infamous mansion, lured her to a bedroom and forced himself on her.
+Ms Huth's suit alleged that he brought her and another underage friend to the infamous mansion, lured her to a bedroom and forced himself on her.

 When she resisted, he forced her to perform a sex act on him, she testified.